 How Do I Elect a Registered Agent in Minnesota?

 Minnesota LLCs must appoint and maintain a registered office and registered agent.
 The registered office listed for an LLC is where official documents, such as tax notices and/or process of service, are sent.
 The address can’t be a post office box, and the expectation is that documents sent to the address will be received.

-Designating a registered office and a registered agent is part of filing Articles of Organization.
+Designating a registered office and a registered agent is part of filing Articles of Organization when you form your Michigan LLC.
 An LLC formation service can file the Articles of Organization and designate a registered agent for you, or you can complete the process of filing yourself.

 The filing process can be completed either online or by mail:

 - Online filing is done on the Minnesota Business & Liens Online Portal, where you’ll find the Articles of Organization.
 You must assign a registered agent and office during the filing process.
 The Minnesota LLC filing fee is $155 when filing online.
 The last step in filing the articles is submitting this payment.

 - Hard copy filing is done by downloading the Articles of Organization for a Minnesota Limited Liability Company, which can be accessed directly from the Secretary of State.
 Article II requires a registered office and has space to designate a registered agent.
 When complete, mail or deliver the Articles of Organization form to the Minnesota Secretary of State – Business Services at the address listed below.
 The fee for filing by mail is $135, with a $20 additional charge for expedited or in-person filing.
 Expedited processing for mail-in forms is completed approximately as quickly as the processing of online forms takes.

 How Can I Change My LLC’s Registered Agent in Minnesota?